Tenuta Il Poggione - Toscana Brunello di Montalcino 2019

 Wine rated (2023 guide) 96/100

-The 2019 Brunello di Montalcino draws the taster close to the glass with its dark, earthy blend of crushed ashen stones, giving way to rosemary, cedar, exotic spices and a core of raspberry jam.
-Enveloping and serene, this wine flows across the palate like pure silk, steadily increasing in tension as tart wild berries and orange notes give way to a gentle herbaceous surge.
-The 2019 finishes with extraordinary length and classic structure, as crisp tannins resonate and floral violet scents slowly fade over a tactile coating of minerality.
-Il Poggione has captured the brilliance of the vintage, but it's still just a baby.
+The 2019 Brunello di Montalcino draws the taster closer to the glass with its dark, earthy blend of crushed ash stones, giving way to rosemary, cedar, exotic spices, and a heart of raspberry jam.
+Enveloping and serene, this wine flows across the palate like pure silk, steadily increasing tension as tart wild berries and orange notes give way to a gentle herbaceous thrust.
+The 2019 finishes with extraordinary length and classic structure, as crisp tannins resonate and floral scents of violet slowly fade over a tactile coating of minerality.
+Il Poggione has captured the brilliance of the vintage, but it is still just a baby.
 2026-2040

 James Suckling